 Professional mirror re-silvering is expensive and re-silvering shops are few and far between.
 A do-it-yourself alternative is to use silver spray paint.
-We test the major brands and report the best.
+We test the major brands in 2023 and report the best.

 Our tests show that the best spray paint is “Mirror Effect” silver spray paint by Rust-Oleum – available in 6 oz cans (sufficient to silver about 5 square feet of glass.
 The closest to real mirror silvering is Spaz Stix brand “Ultimate Chrome Mirror” but this is only available in 2 oz bottles for air-brush painting.